kaylajanos/STT4870/Git/GitOne.md

 ```

 ```
-# On branch master
+On branch master
-# Your branch is ahead of 'origin/master' by 1 commit.
+Your branch is ahead of 'origin/master' by 1 commit.
-#
-nothing to commit (working directory clean)
+  (use "git push" to publish your local commits)

+Changes not staged for commit:
+  (use "git add/rm <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in working directory)

+	deleted:    cache/BashCheck_3a4552886a749e14bd443de33a754ec2.RData
+	deleted:    cache/BashCheck_3a4552886a749e14bd443de33a754ec2.rdb
+	deleted:    cache/BashCheck_3a4552886a749e14bd443de33a754ec2.rdx

+no changes added to commit (use "git add" and/or "git commit -a")
 ```

 Push changes to the remote repository.